Angelo (band): History

 2013's Intersection of Dogma event was held at Shibuya-AX on August 16 with lynch., Inoran, Mucc and heidi.
 Angelo's album Faith was released on November 27.
 Intersection of Dogma 2014 was held on July 29 at Zepp Diver City and featured lynch., Fake?, Rize and a one night only reunion performance by D'espairsRay.
 In May 2015, Angelo began their eleven date Creating a Singularity tour.
-The fourth installment of their annual Intersection of Dogma concert was held on August 5 and included D'erlanger, cali≠gari, lynch. and Diaura.
+The fourth installment of their annual Intersection of Dogma concert was held on August 5 and included D'erlanger, Cali Gari, lynch. and Diaura.

 Angelo covered "Dummy Blue" by D'erlanger for the 2017 D'erlanger Tribute Album ~Stairway to Heaven~.
 Their twelfth studio album, Evolve, was released on November 11, 2020.
 It was supported by The Forced Evolve tour, which began on November 17 and ended on January 10, 2021 at Tsutaya O-East.
 Angelo then began a tour titled The Countdown on April 30, which ended on July 13 following postponements due to the COVID-19 pandemic in Japan.
 They also performed a hall tour called Mephisto Decided from June 26 to August 1.

 On August 1, 2021, Angelo announced that they would be going on indefinite hiatus in January 2022.
 They performed 15th anniversary concerts at Toyosu Pit on October 3 and 4 and released the album Circle on November 17.
-The album was supported by The End of Circle tour from November 20 to January 9, before the band performed their final concerts, titled Connected New Circles, at Yoyogi Daini Taiikukan on January 15 and 16, 2022.
+The album was supported by The End of Circle tour from November 20 to January 9, before the band performed their final concerts, titled Connected New Circles, at the second gymnasium at Yoyogi National Gymnasium on January 15 and 16, 2022.
+After three and a half years, the band is scheduled to end the hiatus on October 4 and 5, 2025, with two concerts at the same venue.